antony/svelte-box/readme.md

 A Truffle box using SvelteJS and Rollup.

-### Project Status

-Working, but a work in progress still.

 ### Project Goal

 To provide the simplest, cleanest seed for building an Ethereum dapp using [Truffle](http://truffleframework.com/), with the minimum possible dependencies, meaning that beginners and pros a like have the most transparent possible method for developing [Ethereum](https://www.ethereum.org/) contracts.